BetterLordWilliam/COMP4952_Sockim/README.md

 source C:\\path\\to\\project\\data\\dcl.sql
 ```

-6. Now you should be able to apply the application's migrations
+6. Now you should be able to apply the application's migrations & possess a development ready instance of `sockimdatabase`

 ```powershell
 dotnet ef database update